 To make your selection, first, choose the discussion that you would like your group to hear.
 Once you have done that, all you have to do next is choose an activity to accompany it.

 Although some activities come with their own discussion to accompany them, most of the services can be changed to accommodate your needs.
-Contact me directly to discuss the options and find the best "Experience" for your group!
+Contact me directly to discuss the options and find the best experience for your group!

 Note.
 Both In-Person and Virtual options are available!

-At Belmont Behavioral C.C.E., we believe that awareness is key to prevention.
+At Belmont Behavioral Collaborative Consulting Experience, we believe that awareness is key to prevention.
 Unfortunately, the majority of society is highly unaware when it comes to the different social issues impacting the community.
-To make things worse, there are hardly any tools or resources available to teach them any different.
-That is why I created several different exercises that each allow others to experience the social issues for themselves.
-By allowing others to walk in the shoes of someone less fortunate, they get to experience something that they never knew existed.
-They leave the experience understanding social issues like poverty and mental health because they were given the opportunity to experience the issues for themselves.
-I have learned that allowing others to experience these situations builds a degree of cultural competence and social awareness with each group.
-It's amazing how this information changes the perceptions of society.
-I love knowing my work instills competency and modifies perspectives one experience at a time!
+To make things worse, there are hardly any hands-on tools or resources available to teach them any different.
+That is why I created several different exercises that allow others to experience the social issues for themselves.
+By giving each group the opportunity to walk in the shoes of someone less fortunate, they get to experience something that they never knew existed.
+They leave the experience understanding social issues like behavioral health because they were allowed to explore the topic actively and without any bias or other restrictions.
+I have learned that following this type of hands-on approach is the best way to build empathy and awareness within each group!

-“David’s Mental Health Journey” is an interactive discussion that outlines social crises and how David was diagnosed with a mental illness while away from home attending college.
+“David’s Mental Health Journey” is an interactive discussion that explains how David was diagnosed with a mental illness while away from home attending college.
 In this talk, David explains that it is common for those between adolescence and young adulthood to develop a behavioral illness.
 David also explains that his story is not an isolated case and that several others have had the same situation happen to them.
 They were young and had behavioral symptoms develop while they were away from home.
-They didn’t have the resources or knowledge to know what to do and it eventually ended with them in a state of psychosis attempting self-harm.
+They didn’t have the resources or knowledge to know what to do and it eventually ended with them in a state of psychosis and attempting self-harm.
 David uses his experience to raise awareness about these issues.
 He feels blessed to have overcome his situation and doesn’t want any parents, siblings, friends, or loved ones to lose their child.
-By informing others about these facts, David hopes it somehow prevents lives from being taken.
-This discussion is accompanied by one of our collaborative activities on behavioral health.
-Although candid, this discussion provides a wealth of knowledge about behavioral health and living with a psychiatric illness.
-(In-Person and Virtual Options Available.)
+By informing others about these facts, David hopes it somehow prevents lives from being lost.

 “We ALL Need a Simon” is a biblical discussion about behavioral health.
 Within this talk, David mentions St. Simon the Cyrene and how he was an aid to Jesus Christ from the Bible.
 David uses this example to show that we ALL need help from time to time and that it is okay to accept that help.
-David also explains that we are all meant to be helpers too.
-That we are not only supposed to ask for help but to help those needing assistance also.
-David points out that this can be hard to do when we don’t understand the person or the issues they are facing.
-To address this concern and enable others with the knowledge they need, David offers this interactive discussion with the hope of helping others become competent and socially aware.
-(In-Person and Virtual Options Available.)
+During this discussion, David explains that it is appropriate to do those two things and that we should use this example as a guide to be empathetic, willing to serve, and open to accepting help from others.

 “Being At-Risk, Then & Now” is a collaborative discussion related to behavioral health and at-risk youth.
 Outside of holding a certification in At-Risk Youth, David has also lived the majority of his own life at risk too.
 Outside of experiencing poverty and homelessness as a child, David was also diagnosed with a behavioral illness while in college at a young age.
-That being such, he has lived the majority of his life at risk allowing him lived experience and firsthand knowledge that most lack.
+That being such, he has lived the majority of his life at-risk allowing him lived experience and firsthand knowledge that most lack.
 David uses his education and experience with these social issues to raise awareness, reduce stigma, and correct misinformation related to behavioral health and the social issues that surround it.
 David believes that doing such is the best prevention technique available.
-By educating participants about these issues and their truths, he hopes to save lives.
-David wants everyone to know that those in between adolescence and young adulthood are most at risk for experiencing a mental health crisis or suicidal ideation.
-David does not want any parent, sibling, friend, or loved one to lose their child because they were unaware of these issues and their statistics.
-David feels educating others about these truths is the first step towards preventing tragic situations.
-This discussion, like the others, is accompanied by one of our collaborative activities that allows participants to experience the issues for themselves.
-(In-Person and Virtual Options Available.)
+By educating participants about these issues and their truths, David hopes to save lives and stop self-harm.
+David wants everyone to know that those in between adolescence and young adulthood are most at-risk for experiencing a mental health crisis or suicidal ideation.
+With that being said, David does not want any parent, sibling, friend, or loved one to lose their child because they were unaware of these issues and their statistics.
+David feels educating others about these truths is the first step towards preventing tragic situations and their fatal results.
+As David always says, "Awareness is Key to Prevention".

-“Surviving the Transition” is a conversation about behavioral health and suicide prevention that is specifically built for teenagers who are still in high school.
-This discussion is perfect for teaching sensitive subjects like behavioral health and self-harm to groups who are still developing.
+“Surviving the Transition” is a conversation about behavioral health and suicide prevention that is specifically built for teenagers who are still in middle or high school.
+This discussion is perfect for teaching sensitive subjects like behavioral health and self-harm to groups who are still in development.
 It explains that those between the ages of adolescence to young adulthood have a higher predisposition to experience a crisis or develop a behavioral illness.
 It also outlines that in America, over 50% of those diagnosed with a behavioral health condition are within these age ranges.
 The name of this age range is defined as the “Transitional Age Youth”, hence the name “Surviving the Transition”.
 Although candid, this discussion presents important topics like behavioral health without being obscene or explicit.
-It is the perfect discussion to be used with groups that are still in the early stages of development.
-(In-Person and Virtual Options Available.)

-“The Wheel of Emotions” is an interactive discussion related to behavioral health that is designed specifically for those between the ages of childhood and adolescence.
+“The Wheel of Emotions” is an interactive discussion related to behavioral health that is designed specifically for those between the ages of adolescence and young adulthood.
 In this activity, groups use a “feelings wheel” to review and discuss the different emotions experienced throughout life.
-Groups are divided into teams and are then told to portray a different student living in crisis who is trying to make it through their school day.
-For this activity, each group faces multiple life situations that will either help that person succeed in their day or cause them to fall behind.
+Groups are divided into teams and are then told to portray a different student living in crisis who is trying to make it through a typical school day.
+For this activity, each group faces multiple life situations that will either help that student succeed in their day or cause them to fall behind.
 After each situation is read, teams will each spin their wheel of emotions with whatever feeling landed on being their emotional response to that situation.
 For each situation encountered, we will also review the emotional response given by each team and try to understand why they responded that way.
 The goal is to make it through these 10 situations without landing on too many negative emotions.
 The team with the HIGHEST score and the LEAST amount of negative emotional responses encountered is the winner.
-Although this activity is informative, the information is not explicit, making it the perfect activity for teens and those still in development.
-(This discussion comes with its own activity.
-In-Person Only, No Virtual Options.)

 For this activity, I provide 2 different case studies as options for the group to experience.
 They are each separate activities but follow the same curriculum.
 Although both case studies are not explicit, one of them is more mature than the other.